-The Company does not have significant risk concentrations for insurance risks.
-Within insurance risks, the greatest risk concentrations result from group life insurance, where the policyholder is a company.
+The Company does not have significant risk concentrations for underwriting risks.
+Within underwriting risks, the greatest risk concentrations result from group life insurance, where the policyholder is a company.

 C.2 Market risk

 C.2.1 QUALITATIVE DESCRIPTION OF MARKET RISKS